Factbox: What will British PM May's successor do about Brexit?

 Stewart was educated at Eton College and Oxford University.

-Javid, a former banker and a champion of free markets, has served a number of cabinet roles and scores consistently well in polls of party members.
-A second-generation immigrant of Pakistani heritage, he has a portrait of late Conservative prime minister Margaret Thatcher on his office wall.
+Javid, a former banker and a champion of free markets, has served in a number of cabinet roles and scores consistently well in polls of party members.
+A second-generation immigrant of Pakistani heritage, he has a portrait of late Conservative Prime Minister Margaret Thatcher on his office wall.

 On Brexit: Javid voted “Remain” in the 2016 referendum but was previously considered a eurosceptic.